-78 Promotion
+66 Promotion

-- (1) The mandate of promoting awareness, education and popularisation of the right of access to information, rests with the oversight mechanism and must include information holders in terms of the directives of the oversight mechanism. - (2) In promoting the right of access to information the oversight mechanism must- - (a) assess all implementation plans required in terms of section 81 to ensure entities have clear obligations and processes which support awareness raising and education interventions at community level including disadvantaged groups; - (b) consult and collaborate with civil society organisations and interest groups; - (c) provide recommendations and guidelines to information holders for internal training of personnel; - (d) monitor internal training of personnel within public bodies and relevant private bodies and issue notices for mandatory training where necessary; - (e) assist both requesters and information holders on matters of interpretation of the Act; - (f) develop such material as it deems necessary to advance promotion of access to information; - (g) provide training on request, if resources are available; - (h) hold at least one public meeting and at least one press conference on the occasion of the release of the annual report of the oversight mechanism to discuss the report; and - (i) use any means necessary both locally and internationally to promote the objectives of access to information.
+- (1) The oversight mechanism has the mandate to promote awareness, educate and popularise the right of access to information. - (2) In promoting the right of access to information the oversight mechanism must- - (a) assess all implementation plans required in terms of section 69 to ensure information holders have clear obligations and processes which support awareness raising and education interventions at community level including disadvantaged groups; - (b) consult and collaborate with civil society organisations and interest groups; - (c) provide recommendations and guidelines to information holders for internal training of personnel, and provide training on request, if resources are available; - (d) monitor internal training of staff within public bodies and relevant private bodies and issue notices for mandatory training where necessary; - (e) assist both requesters and information holders on matters of interpretation of the Act;

-79 Research and law reform
+- (f) develop such material as it deems necessary to advance promotion of access to information; and - (h) make public and widely disseminate the annual report of the oversight mechanism.

-- (1) The oversight mechanism must take such measures as are necessary to ensure that all proposed or emerging legislation of any status, regulatory codes and industry practices are aligned to this Act. - (2) The oversight mechanism must, in regard to its obligations under subsection (1), submit recommendations for reform on proposed or emerging legislation to the relevant authorities. - (3) The oversight mechanism may participate in any meeting, or consultative process to achieve alignment and harmonisation of any other legislation with this Act. - (4) Parliament must consult the oversight mechanism with regard to any proposed legislation that has implications on the right of access to information prior to its consideration. - (5) The oversight mechanism may undertake or commission any research it deems necessary or appropriate for the attainment of the objectives of this Act.
+67 Research and law reform

-(6) Reports of recommendations for reform and any research undertaken by the oversight mechanism must be presented to Parliament in the annual report of the oversight mechanism.
+- (1) The oversight mechanism must take such measures as are necessary to ensure that all proposed or emerging legislation of any status, regulations and practices are aligned to this Act. - (2) The oversight mechanism must, in regard to its obligations under subsection (1), submit recommendations for reform on proposed or emerging legislation to the relevant authorities. - (3) The oversight mechanism may undertake or commission any research it deems necessary or appropriate for the attainment of the objectives of this Act. - (4) Reports of recommendations for reform and any research undertaken by the oversight mechanism must be presented to Parliament in the annual report of the oversight mechanism.